All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What if I accidentally draw too much?

-If you have not yet removed the needle from the vial, simply push the plunger back down to expel the excess back into the vial.
+If you haven't yet removed the needle from the vial, simply push the plunger back down to expel the excess back into the vial.
 Then redraw to the correct line.
 If you have already removed the needle, you can carefully push out the excess into an alcohol swab, but this wastes medication.
 Drawing slowly and carefully is the best prevention.

 Ready to Take the Next Step?